ConfluxConflux/CollegeAppApp/README.md

 Potentially the future world premier platform for managing and writing college applications.
-Currently, trying to combat the problem that Jacob doesn't know any webdev.
+Currently, trying to combat the problem that Jacob doesn't know how to webdev.

 See https://tinyurl.com/collegeappapp-spec